leap-stc/leap-stc.github.io/docs/edu/index.md

-# Using LEAP resources for education
+# Using LEAP Resources for Education and Broadening Participation

 LEAP data and computing resources can be used to support